orbeon/orbeon-forms-doc/installation/README.md

 Also, make sure that you do *not* have tiered compilation when using Java 7.
 See [A dangerous Java 7 JVM option: TieredCompilation
 ](http://blog.orbeon.com/2015/08/a-dangerous-java-7-jvm-option.html).

+*NOTE: On Unix systems, GIJ / GCG is not supported as there are reports of issues with that runtime environment and Orbeon Forms.
+Instead, we recommend you use the Oracle runtime Java environment.*

 ## Database setup